2004 Solihull Metropolitan Borough Council election: Campaign

-During the lead up to the election the Labour Party suffered 2 defections.
-Firstly councillor Jim Ryan quit the party to sit as an independent after disagreements over policy.
-He was then followed in May 2004 by Jeff Potts who defected to join the Conservatives and blamed infighting within the Labour Party for his decision.
+During the lead up to the election, the Labour Party suffered 2 defections.
+Firstly, councillor Jim Ryan quit the party to sit as an independent after disagreements over policy.
+He was then followed in May 2004 by Jeff Potts, who defected to join the Conservatives and blamed infighting within the Labour Party for his decision.
 Both councillors contested the election, Jim Ryan as an independent, and Jeff Potts as a Conservative in Kingshurst and Fordbridge ward.

 The election saw the British National Party (BNP) contest 2 seats in Chelmsley Wood and Olton wards, while the National Front contested Silhill ward.
 The presence of these candidates led the leaders of each of the Conservative, Liberal Democrat and Labour parties on the council to condemn the policies of both the BNP and National Front.

-Election result
+Election results

 The results saw the Conservatives stay in control of the council but with their majority cut from 5 to 3 seats.
-The Conservative dropped by 1 seat, while the Liberal Democrats became the next largest party on the council after gaining 5 seats.
+The Conservatives dropped by 1 seat, while the Liberal Democrats became the next largest party on the council after gaining 5 seats.
 Labour dropped by 5 seats, 3 of which could be put down to the boundary changes, while another seat was lost by Labour to the Conservatives in Kingshurst and Fordbridge.
 The final Labour loss came in Bickenhill where former Labour councillor Jim Ryan was re-elected onto the council as an independent.
 Overall turnout increased by 10% from 2003 to reach 39%.

 This result had the following consequences for the total number of seats on the council after the elections :